andrewjh271/google-homepage/README.md

-This project is to build the Google.com homepage, and as an extra challenge, to build the Google.com results page as well.
-By the end I hope to become comfortable enough with HTML and CSS to basically do whatever basic formatting I want.
+This project is to build the Google.com homepage, and as an extra challenge, to build a Google.com results page as well.
+By the end I hope to be comfortable enough with HTML and CSS to make basic layouts the way I want them.

  From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)